sadiqrazasyed/wallpaperboard-enhanced/README.md

 * Relase another version of your app, without ADS (use WallpaperBoard)

-* Put that version link and either change the alert dialog content or leave it
+* Put your ad-free app link and change the alert dialog content.
 ```
     <string name="dialog_title">Don\'t like ads?</string>
     <string name="dialog_content">Upgrade to "YOUR APP NAME" to continue using without any ads.</string>